-Children should not wear any make-up or coloured nail varnish to school under any circumstances, however a clear nail varnish will be allowed.
+Children should not wear any make-up to school under any circumstances; however, a clear or pale nail varnish will be allowed.

-The wearing of false nails is NOT permitted in school under any circumstances due to health and safety reasons and children will not be allowed in school if they are wearing false nails.
+The wearing of false nails is NOT permitted in school under any circumstances due to health and safety reasons and children may not be allowed in school if they are wearing false nails.